-In British Columbia, legislated changes have created a new agency, known as Recycle BC, to meet EPR targets under the province's recycling regulations.
-Recycle BC has been implemented with limited consultation and a problematic pricing structure.
+In British Columbia, legislated changes created a new agency, Recycle BC, to meet EPR targets under the province's recycling regulations.
+Recycle BC was implemented with limited consultation and a problematic pricing structure.
 Kamloops, a number of municipalities in the Central Kootenay region and communities in the northern interior of BC have all been left out of the program.
+As a result, over the last three years Kamloops has seen the amount of waste going to its landfill increase and the amount of recyclables collected curbside decrease.
 Municipalities that do participate have seen Recycle BC privatize their recycling collection, most recently in Vancouver.
-To make matters worse, Recycle BC has been set up outside the jurisdiction of the auditor general and the provincial Financial Administration Act.
+To make matters worse, Recycle BC was set up outside the jurisdiction of the auditor general and the provincial Financial Administration Act.